UdayKumarBurgula/my-react-prepare/README.md

 Update src/i18n.js to include page namespaces, Add "home" and "about" to your ns and keep common as defaultNS. src/App.js – combine Router + i18next + pages

+Lazy loading namespaces per route (e.g., only load about namespace when visiting /about)